Come see our NEW Location at 1140 Bethel Street!

 It's been a while since my last post and a LOT has been happening.

 The biggest news yet....we're MOVING!
-We're actually moving just around the corner to a new home in 1140 Bethel St at Mark's Garage, formerly Cookie's Clothing and previous to that House of Aria.
+We're actually moving just around the corner to a new home on 1140 Bethel Street at Mark's Garage, formerly Cookie's Clothing - and previous to that House of Aria.
 We're so thrilled about the move and can't wait!

-I'm not sure if many know but the current location was built with a whole lot of love.
+I'm not sure if many know but our new location was built with a whole lot of love.
 I painted every wall, stained every piece of wood and designed the wall fixtures, It took a small army of friends to help install fixtures and add some finishing touches.

 Here are some BEFORE pics of the shop.